-Coursework: The course consists of thirteen modules or Learning Modules, each of which is associated with required readings from the textbook.
-You shall take thirteen quizzes based upon the required readings associated with each module.
+Coursework: The course consists of fifteen modules or Learning Modules, each of which is associated with required readings from the textbook.
+The first two modules are for reviewing basic concepts which you learn in Principle of Microeconomics course.
+Module #3 through #15 are for macroeconomics.
+You shall take thirteen graded quizzes based upon the required readings associated with each module.
 The quizzes are all taken online.
 You are also required to take a midterm exam and a final exam, both of which will be proctored.

-Required Text: Econ: Micro 3 by William A. McEachern, 3rd edition, Southwestern-Cengage Learning, 2012.
-ISBN-10: 1111822212.
-ISBN-13: 9781111822217.
+Required Text: Econ: Macro3 by William A. McEachern, 3rd edition, Southwestern-Cengage Learning, 2012.
+ISBN-10: 1111826706.
+ISBN-13: 9781111826703.

-This year, the publisher presents a new edition ($3^{\rm rd}$ ed).
-But, there are little differences between the $2^{\rm nd}$ edition and the $3^{\rm rd}$ edition.
-So you might have no problem in using the $2^{\rm nd}$ edition in this course if you want to use it.
+This year, the publisher presents a new edition (3^{rd} ed).
+But, there are little differences between the 2^{nd} edition and the 3^{rd} edition.
+So you might have no problem in using the 2^{nd} edition in this course if you want to use it.
 But, please be aware that there are some differences in historical data they are referring.
-Some quiz questions which are referring historical data will be based on the data in $3^{\rm rd}$ edition.
+Some quiz questions which are referring historical data will be based on the data in 3^{rd} edition.
+And chapter #6 in 2^{nd} edition becomes chapter #8 in 3^{rd} edition.
+Chapter #7 and #8 in 2^{nd} edition go to chapter #6 and #7 in 3^{rd} edition respectively.
+The information for the 2^{nd} edition is as follow.